 The Community Intervention Center of Lackawanna County was founded in 1972 as a grassroots initiative undertaken by young professionals.
 At that time its name was The Rap House and its mission was to offer crisis intervention, information referral and situational advising to needy individuals seven days a week with no appointments necessary and no fee for service.
 In 1973, as a drop-in center, CIC became the first licensed drug and alcohol facility in Lackawanna County.
 Now, only the name had changed – both the need and the mission remain strong.

-The drop-in program has adapted to include services that provide realistic assistance to individuals in need of everything from continual community contact to drug and alcohol treatment, a dental referral, transportation for PA identification, representative payee services, a hot meal, use of a telephone, a warm coat, a mental health emergency intake, et.
-Additionally, CIC serves as a day-shelter for homeless individuals and operates a Department of Housing and Urban Development Permanent Supportive Housing Programs that provides apartments and case management to 14 chronically homeless individuals And a Safe Haven Housing Program that provides housing and 24/7 case management for four chronically homeless, highly resistant individuals.
+The drop-in program has adapted to include services that provide realistic assistance to individuals in need of everything from continual community contact to drug and alcohol treatment, representative payee services, a hot meal and use of a telephone.
+Additionally, CIC serves as a day-shelter for homeless individuals.
+Operates three Department of Housing and Urban Development Permanent Supportive Housing Programs that provides apartments and case management to 26 chronically homeless individuals and a Safe Haven Housing Program that provides housing and 24/7 case management for four chronically homeless, highly resistant individuals.

 Philosophy of Service